 Louis (Lewis) Flotte owned the Corralitos Mines in Mexico, possibly acquired thanks to a wealthy marriage.
 He had an interest in the Stephenson mine near Las Cruces in New Mexico.
 In 1855, his knee was bruised on a freight train near San Marcial, it got infected, leading to amputation and death.
 He died in Las Cruces.

 Forcade, Juan Bautista

 Commanding general of the French expeditionary corps to Mexico in 1862.
 Forey and his troops landed in September 1862 in Veracruz.
 In May 1863, his forces captured Puebla and then Mexico City.

-Joseph-Louis Francois was with the French intervention in Mexico (the Maximilian Affair) in the early 1860’s/ He also might have been very close to Queen Marie Antoinette after her execution.
+Joseph-Louis Francois was with the French intervention in Mexico (the Maximilian Affair) in the 1860s.
+He also might have been very close to Queen Marie Antoinette before her execution.
 He most likely moved to New Mexico and Colorado after the war, as his son Mauricio Francois was born in Starkville, CO, 1875, a few miles from the New Mexico border, and he is buried there along with most of his seven sons.